2026 State Legislative Priorities

 The CON program is an acknowledgement that a non-free market requires other government intervention in the operation of health care services.

-KHA supports retaining CON for new beds, ambulatory surgical centers, birthing centers, expensive technology, or where sufficient volumes are needed to insure good outcomes.
+KHA supports retaining CON for new beds, ambulatory surgical centers, expensive technology, or where sufficient volumes are needed to ensure good outcomes.

-Big Pharma is attacking the 340B program and attempting to limit covered entities to no more than one contract pharmacy.
+Big Pharma continues to attack the 340B program with attempts to limit covered entities to no more than one contract pharmacy and higher pricing for 340B medication.
 Big Pharma hopes to pad its bottom line by limiting patients’ access to 340B discounted medications.

 Protecting Kentucky’s 340B program is crucial for our state’s safety-net providers.
 These hospitals depend on savings from the program to offer quality services to low-income communities.

 The 340B program plays a major role in strengthening the state’s healthcare system.
-Other states have passed laws to protect the program at the state level and KHA supports doing the same.
+As of August 8, 2025, twenty-one (21) states have passed laws to protect the program at the state level and KHA supports doing the same in Kentucky.

 Failing to enact such anti-discrimination legislation would allow drug companies to cost-shift to Kentucky hospitals to cover the discounts being offered in other states that already have laws to require delivery of outpatient pharmaceuticals at the federally agreed discount rate.
 Kentucky needs legislation to ensure that drug companies do not discriminate against Kentucky hospitals and our contract pharmacies.

-The system is not expensive, and the need can be met for $750,000 annually.
+The system is not expensive, and the need can be met for $1 million annually.
 The Trauma System needs a consistent source of revenue in the form of annual appropriations, which KHA supports.

-During the 2024 Regular Session, KHA partnered with psychiatric hospitals, the Cabinet for Health and Family Services, and the Department for Juvenile Justice (DJJ) to prepare legislation (2024 Senate Bill 242) addressing high acuity youth.
+During the 2024 and 2025 Regular Sessions, KHA partnered with psychiatric hospitals, the Cabinet for Health and Family Services, and the Department for Juvenile Justice (DJJ) to prepare legislation addressing high-acuity youth.
 Such legislation is needed to focus on the placement and care of high-acuity youth by establishing a standardized assessment and placement process to ensure these youth receive proper mental health treatment.

 Instead of the current process, Kentucky’s private psychiatric hospitals support having a process under which a psychiatric hospital can remand a DJJ involved youth to detention when the youth is in the facility and perpetrates violence or incites others to act violently to staff and/or other patients of the facility.